 One of the major thrusts of our lab is the study of granular materials.
 Various aspects of this work are supported by the National Science Foundation and by NASA.
 There are many practical situations that involve the handling of these materials.
 But understanding the physics necessary to describe how they flow or even their static properties is a hard problem.
 It is estimated that a large fraction of the US gross domestic product is spent in handling these materials.
-Industrial facilities for handling granular materials typically operate well below design efficiency, and catastrophic failures are all too frequent, as seen in the container collapse below.dissertation
+Industrial facilities for handling granular materials typically operate well below design efficiency, and catastrophic failures are all too frequent, as seen in the container collapse below.Couette video

 Granular materials can exist in many different states that roughly resemble solids and fluids.
 If energy is not continuously provided to granular systems, they collapse into the 'solid state'.
 This state is characterized by strong fluctuations of the forces on individual grains.
 If a lot of energy is provided to these materials, they can look more fluid-like.
 However, analogies to ordinary solids and fluids may be misleading.
 In our work, we are trying to understand the basic nature of these different states of granular materials.

 How are forces carried in a granular solid?
 Photoelastic Image shows how

 How does such a system respond to a local force?